-Presented below is certain information concerning key staff members of the Finance Authority involved in the issuance of the Series 2019B Bonds and the administration of the Finance Authority's financing programs.
+Presented below is certain information concerning key staff members of the Finance Authority involved in the issuance of the Series 2020B Bonds and the administration of the Finance Authority's financing programs.
+Effective January 13, 2020, the Finance Authority underwent an operational reorganization in order to align current agency needs with staffing strengths.
+As part of this reorganization, the compliance and legal departments were merged, a loan operations department was created, and certain operational titles were modified throughout the organization.